keenanromain/DecemberCal/README.md

 Each service is orchestrated through a single `docker-compose.yml` file found in the root of the respository.

-At a high level, the system also includes:
+At a high level, the system also includes Read Replication, Server Send Events (SSE), Database Migrations, `/healthcheckz` endpoints for container orchestration, and NGINX for future hosting in a containerized cloud environment.

-Postgres
- - Read Replication

-read-service
- - Server Send Events (SSE)

-write-service
- - Database Migrations

-frontend
- - NGINX Configuration

-Data flow looks like the following:
+The project's data flow:

 ```
 frontend → write-service → events table → events_read table → read-service → SSE → frontend